casualcore/casual/middleware/gateway/documentation/protocol/protocol.maintenance.md

 It's probably a good idea (probably the only way) to read the header only, to see how much more you have to read to get the rest of the message.

 role name          | network type   | network size | description
 ------------------ | -------------- | ------------ | ---------------------------------------------
 header.type        | uint64         |            8 | type of the message that the payload contains
 header.correlation | (fixed) binary |           16 | correlation id of the message
 header.size        | uint64         |            8 | the size of the payload that follows

+**NOTE** the binary examples for each message below do not include the header, but only the payload that follows the header

 ## gateway_domain_connect_request - **#7200** - _[1.0, 1.1, 1.2, 1.3, 1.4, 1.5, 1.6]_